IQ404/study-notes/README.md

 ❓ Say, the output color has alpha being `0.5` and the color in the frame buffer has alpha being `1`.
 Such blending will result in the final color in the frame buffer to have alpha being `0.75`.
 Does this matter (since it seems that we never use alpha in the frame buffer for this kind of blending)?
 If so, what does this imply?

+❓ If we treat alpha as transparency/translucency, how physically is this way of blending?

 Note that disabling blending (so that the fragment shader will simply be overfwriting the target frame buffer) is effectively the same as enabling blending with the following settings:

 ```cpp